jgrodziski/sheetah/README.md

 ```

-### tabular and tree data
+### Tabular and tree data

-Consider the following tabular and tree data in the google sheet :
+Consider the following tabular and tree data in the google sheet:

 |     | level 1 | level 2 | level 3 | level 4 | details-col1 | details-col2 | details-col3     | details-col4               |
 | :-- | :--     | :--     | :--     | :--     | :--          | :--          | :--              | :--                        |